-T E Fielden (Resigned 15th February 2021) T H France P A Jones P C Taylor A J Maclennan AR Marshall
+T E Fielden (resigned 15 February 2021) T H France A J Maclennan A R Marshall P A Jones P C Taylor

-During the year, none of the directors had an interest in any contract which was material to the business of the Company or Group.
-During the Regulatory Year and up to the date of approval of the Directors Report, an indemnity contained in the Company's (and each company within the Northern Powergrid Group's) Articles of Association was in force for the benefit of the directors of the Company and as directors of associated companies, which was a qualifying indemnity provision for the purposes of the Companies Act 2006.
+During the Regulatory Year, none of the directors had an interest in any contract which was material to the business of the Company.

+During the Regulatory Year and up to the date of approval of the Report of the Directors, an indemnity contained in the Company's Articles of Association was in force for the benefit of the directors of the Company and as directors of associated companies, which was a qualifying indemnity provision for the purposes of the Companies Act 2006.

-Future Developments
+Future developments

-The financial position of the Company, as at 31 March 2021, is shown in the statement of financial position on page 35.
+The financial position of the Company, as at 31 March 2021, is shown in the statement of financial position on page 34.
 There have been no significant events since the Regulatory Year end.
 The directors intend that the Company will continue to implement the Business Plan during the remainder of the ED1 period and by delivering the strategic objectives linked to the Core Principles, the Company will continue to develop its business by efficiently investing in the Network and improving the quality of supply and service provided to customers.
-There are no plans to change the existing business model of the Company, or any of the companies within the Group.
+There are no plans to change the existing business model.

-Research and Development
+Research and development

 The Company supports a programme of research that is expected to contribute to higher standards of performance and a more cost-effective operation of its business.
-During the Regulatory Year, the Company invested £1.2 million (2019/20: £1.5 million) (Note 6 to the financial statements) in its research and development activities.
+During the Regulatory Year, the Company invested £2.5 million (2019/20: £2.1 million) (Note 6 to the financial statements) in its research and development activities.

-Financial Instruments
+Financial instruments

-Details of financial risks are included in the Principal Risks and Uncertainties on page 16 of the Strategic Report and Note 28 to the regulatory accounts.
+Details of financial risks are included in the Principal Risks and Uncertainties on page 15 of the Strategic Report and Note 29 to the financial statements.

-As at 31 March 2021 and during the Regulatory Year it was the Group's policy not to hold any derivative financial instruments.
+As at 31 March 2021 and during the Regulatory Year it was the Company's policy not to hold any derivative financial instruments.

-Employment of Disabled Persons
+Employment of disabled persons

-The Group's policy is to provide all protected groups, including disabled people, with equality at work in respect of employment, training, career development and promotion, having regard to their aptitudes and abilities.
-Should any member of staff become disabled during their employment, the Group will make reasonable adjustments, wherever possible
+The Company's policy is to provide all protected groups, including disabled people, with equality at work in respect of employment, training, career development and promotion, having regard to their aptitudes and abilities.
+Should any member of staff become disabled during their employment, the Company will make reasonable adjustments, wherever possible.

-Engagement with Employees
+Engagement with employees